theohbrothers/PSRepositoryReleaseManager/README.md

 ## Introduction

-This project provides CI templates and scripts that other projects can utilize for managing releases.
+This project provides CI templates, scripts, and cmdlets that other projects can utilize for generating release notes and creating releases.

 ### Main project structure